 The first are Corporate bonds.
 These are simply bonds that are given by companies.
 These carry the highest risk since a company is much more likely to default than a government.
 The next are Treasury.
 These are given by the federal government.
 They tend to have the smallest coupon rate, but also carry the lowest risk.
 Another reason they are called this is because the maturity date is over 10 years after the purchase of the surety.
 The last are Municipal.
 These are given at both the state level and the local level.
 Projects such as stadiums and parks can be funded by these entities issuing bonds.
 What makes these attractive investments are the tax incentive.
-Residents of the municipals often will not pay taxes on the coupons and on the par value.
+Residents of the municipals often will not pay taxes on the coupons and on the par amount.

 The question many ask is, “How much should I pay for a bond?”
 To answer that, a comparison interest rate is needed.
 If the coupon rate is higher than what the interest rate is, expect to pay a premium to the par value.
 However, if the coupon rate is less than the current interest rate, paying less than the book value is the correct investment.

-At NFP Surety, we have been the industry leader in surety solutions.
-We hope this article helps explain surety bonds.
+At Surety by NFP, we have been the industry leader in bonding solutions.
+We hope this article helps explain bonds.
 To learn more about some of the bonding companies we are associated with, go to Department of the Treasury’s Listing of Certified Companies.
 Call us for more bond definition finance information.
 Bonds for all industries from collection agency bonds, to Liquor license bonds, we can do them all.
 Thanks!